 The Public Sector Innovation Awards were created to better recognise and celebrate the innovative work that occurs within the public service and provide a platform to share and showcase innovative approaches across the Commonwealth and ACT Governments.
 A goal of the Awards is to encourage others to adopt more innovative approaches to public administration.

 Have you or your colleagues been involved with trying to design and deliver better, innovative public services?
 The Awards are seeking to recognise these efforts and:

 Eligible initiatives can be large in scale and impact, including across multiple agencies, or they can be small and relate to individual improvements.
 Nominations can be in the early stages of implementation through to well-established initiatives.
 Nominations are also encouraged for initiatives or projects that may not have been successful, but where there were valuable lessons or insights that will inform future attempts.

 Nominations are shortlisted through a two-stage assessment process.
-Shortlisted applicants will be asked to give a presentation to a panel of judges on 21 June 2018.
+Shortlisted applicants gave a presentation to a panel of judges on 21 June 2018.